qmk/qmk_firmware/users/ericgebhart/readme.md

 The layouts take a 3x10 matrix, and sometimes an additional row for numbers.
 If a keyboard layout takes a number row, that should be enabled in config.h.

-Mostly, I want my controls to stay the same.
-These are the keys on the outside or middle of the 3x10 layer matrix.
-Although the number row might change from layer to layer if the keyboard has them.

-The Layouts wrap the ROWS macros which are the mod layer.
+The Layouts wrap the ROW_MOD macros which are the mod layer.

 Currently, 3 layouts are needed per keyboard.
  * A Base layout, for default/base layers,
  * A transient layout for the function layers.
- * A version which takes 3x12 for bepo base layers.
+ * A version which takes 3x12 for the larger bepo base layers.

 The base layouts can take 3 or 4 rows by 10 columns as desired.
 They add in the mods, and any pieces of matrix outside of